lightlace/cpp-docs.de-de/docs/mfc/reference/cdialog-class.md

 ### <a name="parameters"></a>Parameter

 *nIDR*<br/>
-Gibt an, die kontextbezogene Hilfe-ID.
+Gibt die kontextabhängige Hilfe-ID an.

 ## <a name="see-also"></a>Siehe auch